andrewruba/yassa_bio/README.md

 In addition:

-- ⚠️ `parallelism` and `recovery` evaluators are implemented but still evolving
 - ❌ No graphical reports or CLI UX yet—data must be loaded programmatically
 - ❌ No built-in loader UI: You must manually define `PlateLayout` and `WellTemplate` objects
-- ❌ Only handles **one sample matrix per run** (multi-plate batch support is planned)
-- ❌ No evaluation of incurred samples or multi-sample trends (e.g., parallelism, inter-subject variability)

 ---